 As the name suggests, friction grip joints rely on friction between the flanges to transmit the shear loads.
 Bearing joints rely on the fasteners to transmit the shear loads, which are generated at the interface between the fastener shank and the flange hole.

-In practice joints will generally behave as friction grip joints until the load is sufficiently high to slip the flanges.
+In practice joints can generally behave as friction grip joints until the load is sufficiently high to slip the flanges.
 Figure 9-2 shows a typical force vs. extension curve for a shear joint showing how a friction grip joint can “slip” into a bearing joint configuration as the transverse force FQ increases.
 The extent of the deformation occurring during the slip depends on the fastener pattern, the hole clearance and the alignment of the holes.

-For the reasons explained below in Subsection 9.2.1, when feasible, friction grip design is the preferred option for joints in spacecraft structures.
+For the reasons explained below in Section 9.2.1, when feasible, friction grip design is the preferred option for joints in spacecraft structures.